jakobmpalmer/Soil-Composition-Helper/README.md

 npm install   # or yarn install

 # Start the development server
-npm run dev   # or yarn dev
+npm run dev

-Usage
+# Usage

 Adjust the sliders to set the soil composition percentages.